-Potential habitat for two (2) endangered bats, (Little Brown Myotis, and Northern Myotis, hereafter "endangered bats") is located across the subject property in the forested communities west of the road which consist of very steep slopes and a mixedwood forest and in the old buildings/cottages.
-In the absence of detailed site-specific data, and based on RiverStone's professional experience, forested ecosites on the edges of the subject property in addition to the rental cabins may be expected to support some level of seasonal bat activity, which may include endangered bat species.
-These communities contain snag trees that could support maternal roosting habitat for each of the endangered bats.
+Potential habitat for endangered bats outlined above is located within trees and the structures located on the subject property.
+In the absence of detailed site-specific data, and based on RiverStone's professional experience, trees and the structures may be expected to support some level of seasonal bat activity, which may include endangered bat species.
+Trees present may support maternal roosting habitat for each of the endangered bats.
 As endangered species, individuals cannot legally be killed, harmed, or harassed as per Section 9 of Ontario's Endangered Species Act (ESA).
 RiverStone provides a simple mitigation approach below (i.e., restrictive vegetation clearing windows) to ensure that individual endangered bats are not killed, harmed, or harassed through the development process (should they be present).